JGL/CCIDiploma-AutumnWinter2020/README.md

 ## Block 1, Unit 1 schedule:

-## Week 1 - Monday 19th October 2020 (week 43 of 53) - Introduction
+## Week 1 - Monday 19th October 2020 (week 43 of 53) - In person learning 1 - Introduction

-- 1400-1500: **Introduction session!** - get to know each other
+- 1000-1300 - Session 1 for half the year
+- 1400-1700 - Session 2 for the other half of the year

+- Hour 1: **Introduction lecture** - watch my introduction lecture on Javascript and p5.js.
-- 1500-1600: **Introduction session!** - get to know the course structure, sign up for GitHub, get your Wu-Tang name, edit the [course wiki people page](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/People) together.
+- Hour 2: **Introduction workshop** - get to know the course structure, sign up for arts.ac.uk GitHub, get your Wu-Tang name, edit the [course wiki people page](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/People) together, get to know each other.
-- 1600-1700: **Watch/listen 1** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- Hour 3: **Watch/listen 1** - absorb a pre-recorded lecture from me on Counting and Remembering, in preparation for next weeks session.

-## Week 2 - Monday 26th October 2020 (week 44 of 53) - TBC
+## Week 2 - Monday 26th October 2020 (week 44 of 53) - Remote learning - Counting and Remembering

 - 1400-1500: **Explore/engage 1** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 1** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- 1500-1600: **Experiment/play 1** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - exploring p5.js website, forum, reference and examples.
-- 1600-1700: **Watch/listen 2** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- 1600-1700: **Watch/listen 2** - absorb a pre-recorded lecture from me on Drawing and Colouring, in preparation for next weeks session.

-## Week 3 - Monday 2nd November 2020 (week 45 of 53) - TBC
+## Week 3 - Monday 2nd November 2020 (week 45 of 53) - Remote learning - Drawing and Colouring

 - 1400-1500: **Explore/engage 2** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 2** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- 1500-1600: **Experiment/play 2** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Color exercises and Graphic Elements exercises
-- 1600-1700: **Watch/listen 3** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- 1600-1700: **Watch/listen 3** - absorb a pre-recorded lecture from me on Deciding, in preparation for next weeks session.

-## Week 4 - Monday 9th November 2020 (week 46 of 53) - TBC
+## Week 4 - Monday 9th November 2020 (week 46 of 53) - In person learning 2 - Deciding

+- 1000-1300 - Session 1 for half the year
+- 1400-1700 - Session 2 for the other half of the year

-- 1400-1500: **Explore/engage 3** - discuss the previous week's lecture, meditate, reflect, explain.
+- Hour 1: **Explore/engage 3** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 3** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- Hour 2: **Experiment/play 3** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Conditional Testing exercises
-- 1600-1700: **Watch/listen 4** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- Hour 3: **Watch/listen 4** - absorb a pre-recorded lecture from me on Repeating, in preparation for next weeks session.

-## Week 5 - Monday 16th November 2020 (week 47 of 52) - TBC
+## Week 5 - Monday 16th November 2020 (week 47 of 52) - Remote learning - Repeating

 - 1400-1500: **Explore/engage 4** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 4** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- 1500-1600: **Experiment/play 4** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Iteration Exercises
-- 1600-1700: **Watch/listen 5** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- 1600-1700: **Watch/listen 5** - absorb a pre-recorded lecture from me on Listing and Randomising, in preparation for next weeks session.

-## Week 6 - Monday 23rd November 2020 (week 48 of 53) - TBC
+## Week 6 - Monday 23rd November 2020 (week 48 of 53) - Remote learning - Listing and Randomising

 - 1400-1500: **Explore/engage 5** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 5** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- 1500-1600: **Experiment/play 5** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Arrays exercises and Unpredictability exercises
-- 1600-1700: **Watch/listen 6** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- 1600-1700: **Watch/listen 6** - absorb a pre-recorded lecture from me on Timing, in preparation for next weeks session.

-## Week 7 - Monday 30th November 2020 (week 49 of 53) - TBC
+## Week 7 - Monday 30th November 2020 (week 49 of 53) - In person learning 3 - Timing

+- 1000-1300 - Session 1 for half the year
+- 1400-1700 - Session 2 for the other half of the year

-- 1400-1500: **Explore/engage 6** - discuss the previous week's lecture, meditate, reflect, explain.
+- Hour 1: **Explore/engage 6** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 6** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- Hour 2: **Experiment/play 6** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Time exercises
-- 1600-1700: **Watch/listen 7** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- Hour 3: **Watch/listen 7** - absorb a pre-recorded lecture from me on Classing, in preparation for next weeks session.

-## Week 8 - Monday 7th December 2020 (week 50 of 52) - TBC
+## Week 8 - Monday 7th December 2020 (week 50 of 52) - Remote learning - Classing

 - 1400-1500: **Explore/engage 7** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 7** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- 1500-1600: **Experiment/play 7** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Interactivity exercises
-- 1600-1700: **Watch/listen 8** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- 1600-1700: **Watch/listen 8** - absorb a pre-recorded lecture from me on Images and Simulating, in preparation for next weeks session.

-## Week 9 - Monday 14th December 2020 (week 51 of 53) - TBC
+## Week 9 - Monday 14th December 2020 (week 51 of 53) - Remote learning - Images and Simulating

 - 1400-1500: **Explore/engage 8** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 8** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- 1500-1600: **Experiment/play 8** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour - Code as Creative Medium - Images exercises and Simulation exercises
-- 1600-1700: **Watch/listen 9** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- 1600-1700: **Watch/listen 9** - absorb a pre-recorded lecture from me on Exams, in preparation for next weeks session.

-## Week 10 - Monday 11th January 2021 (week 2 of 52) - TBC
+## Week 10 - Monday 11th January 2021 (week 2 of 52) - In person learning 4 - mock exams

+- 1000-1300 - Session 1 for half the year
+- 1400-1700 - Session 2 for the other half of the year

-- 1400-1500: **Explore/engage 9** - discuss the previous week's lecture, meditate, reflect, explain.
+- Hour 1: **Explore/engage 9** - discuss the previous week's lecture, meditate, reflect, explain.
-- 1500-1600: **Experiment/play 9** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- Hour 2: **Experiment/play 9** - mock programming challenge and mock multiple choice exam
-- 1600-1700: **Watch/listen 10** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- Hour 3: **Watch/listen 10** - absorb a pre-recorded lecture from me on openFrameworks and C++, in preparation for next weeks session.

-## Week 11 - Monday 18th January 2021 (week 3 of 52) - TBC
+## Week 11 - Monday 18th January 2021 (week 3 of 52) - Remote learning - introduction to openFrameworks and C++

 - 1400-1500: **Explore/engage 10** - discuss the previous week's lecture, meditate, reflect, explain.
 - 1500-1600: **Experiment/play 10** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
-- 1600-1700: **Watch/listen 11** - absorb a pre-recorded lecture from me, in preparation for next weeks session.
+- 1600-1700: **Watch/listen 11** - absorb a pre-recorded lecture from me on Computer Vision in openFrameworks, in preparation for next weeks session.

+## Week 12 - Monday 25th January 2021 (week 4 of 52) - Remote learning - introduction to Computer Vision in openFrameworks

+- 1400-1500: **Explore/engage 11** - discuss the previous week's lecture, meditate, reflect, explain.
+- 1500-1600: **Experiment/play 11** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- 1600-1700: **Watch/listen 12** - absorb a pre-recorded lecture from me on where next, in preparation for next weeks session.

+## Week 13 - Monday 1st February 2021 (week 5 of 52) - In person learning 5 - where next?

+- 1000-1300 - Session 1 for half the year
+- 1400-1700 - Session 2 for the other half of the year

+- Hour 1: **Explore/engage 12** - discuss the previous week's lecture, meditate, reflect, explain.
+- Hour 2: **Experiment/play 12** - work on [programming challenges](https://github.com/JGL/CCIDiploma-AutumnWinter2020/wiki/Experiment-Play-Projects) based on the previous week's lecture and our discussion in the previous hour
+- Hour 3: **Watch/listen 13** - absorb a pre-recorded lecture from me on TBC.

 Further sessions are TBC, depending on multiple choice test and practical exam timings, and other unit's assessment timings.